codeforkansascity/clear-my-record-law-codification/docs/database/MSHP_charge_code.md

 | Number of Laws that are F / A for any Effective Date | 37         |
 | Number of Laws any Felony for any Effective Date     | 609        |

-## Chapters in the three files that have the Charge Code field that do not apear in the Charge Code Manule
+## Chapters in the three files that have the Charge Code field that do not appear in the Charge Code Manule

 | Chapter | Manual | Charge Code | NCIC Modifier | MO Revisor
 | ----------- |------- | ----------- | ------------- | ------